Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 How much does a money transmitter bond cost in Maryland?

 The Maryland Office of the Commissioner of Financial Regulation requires money transmitters to post $150,000 surety bonds before operating in the state.
-The cost of a money transmitter bond is based on a review of the applicant’s credit, and highly qualified applicants may be approved for 1.5% of the total bond amount.
+The cost of a money transmitter bond is based on a review of the applicant’s credit.